University of Gothenburg

 Centre for Environmental Political Studies (CEPS)

 Our research on environmental policy and public administration seeks answers to questions about the interaction between society and the environment.
 How do various social actions impact the environment?
 What are the trends in the opinions and behaviours of citizens in relation to the environment?
 Is democracy compatible with sustainable development?
 The questions are many, and they are also urgent and sensitive.
-CEPS has a broad spectrum of research initiatives under way, and its activities are carried out in collaborations with other disciplines.
-Read more about the research group here.
+CEPS has a broad spectrum of research initiatives under way, and its activities are carried out in collaboration with other disciplines.

 Environmental issues within the Department of Political Science

 We work according to the University of Gothenburg’s Environmental Management System (EMS).
-Central for the system is the action plan for environment and sustainable development, the University’s vision and the environmental policy.
+Central to the system is the action plan for the environment and sustainable development, the University’s vision, and the environmental policy.
 A sustainability report is produced annually and contains results and achievements from all objectives in the action plan.